Pegasus2105/liomoco/README.md

-# liomoco - my private linux iOptronmount commander
+# liomoco - my private linux iOptron mount commander
 ### GUI and model for iOptron astronomical mounts.

 This is only a	advance notice.
 The publication will be in the next time.